 A first of its kind, national assessment of an unseen, valuable resource

-About 140 million people—almost one-half of the Nation's population—rely on groundwater for public supply, irrigation and agriculture continues to increase.
+About 140 million people—almost one-half of the Nation's population—rely on groundwater for public supply, and demand for groundwater for public supply, irrigation and agriculture continues to increase.

 This mapper shows how concentrations of pesticides, nutrients, metals, and organic contaminants in groundwater are changing during decadal periods across the Nation.